 Of course, these aren't the only CRM tools to consider.
 Check out some of these further alternatives, below.
 Or, scroll on to learn more about Salesforce and Zoho.

-Both Zoho and Salesforce are capable services that have a lot to offer – however, the question really isn't which of these companies is the best choice, but whether either of them is the right fit for you.
-A good way to discover a CRM that can be customized for your needs is to use our handy CRM Quotes Tool to receive tailor-made, zero-obligation CRM cost quotes, which take into account your company's individual needs and scale.
+The question really isn’t if Zoho CRM or Salesforce are the best choice, but whether either of them is the right fit for you.
+A good way to discover a CRM that can be customized for your needs is to use our handy CRM Quotes Tool to receive tailor-made, zero-obligation CRM cost quotes, which take into account your company’s individual needs and scale.

 Deciding between Salesforce and Zoho CRM isn't easy, because both are decidedly respectable options in their field.
 They both offer a lot of helpful pros that can help you run your business, but also feature some notable cons that could be a deal-breaker:

-- Zoho is easier to use given the limited number of features
+- Zoho CRM is easier to use than Salesforce

 Pros